lennschneidewind/dego-project-team14/README.md

 ### EU AI Act Reference
 Under Annex III of the EU AI Act, AI systems used for credit scoring and evaluation of creditworthiness are classified as High-Risk AI systems.
 This classification imposes substantial compliance obligations on providers and deployers, e.g., a robust data governance and quality control, human oversight measures a documented risk management system or transparency and user information requirements.
 The fairness metrics computed in 02-data-scientist.ipynb (Disparate Impact ratio and Demographic Parity) are directly relevant.
 Under the EU AI Act, high-risk systems must demonstrate they do not produce discriminatory outcomes across protected groups (gender, age).
 Those findings should be reviewed as part of any conformity assessment.

+### Proposed Governance Controls
+In the case of NovaCred, since it works high-risk personal data and its processing for a credit application, these are the suggested governance controls to ensure regulatory complicance, accountability and ethical use:
+- Audit Trail: Every decision model should be automatically logged with a timestamp, the input features that were used and the output decision (if it was rejected or not).
+This allows NovaCred to explain any decisions, for customers or for auditory services, creating a traceable history.
+- Human oversight: In borderline cases (e.g., applicants with credit score right at the approval threshold) should be manually reviewed instead of receiving a fully automated decision.
+This is required, by EU AI Act and GDPR (Article 22), to protect individuals from purely algorithmic decisions that significantly affects them.
+- Consent and Transparency: Applicants must be clearly informed that an algorithm will evaluate their application and give explicit consent, before processing their data through an automated system.
+This is only lawful, under certain conditions, including the data subject’s consent.
+- Retention and Data Lifecyle Policy: NovaCred must define a maximum retention period (e.g., 5 years), after which all PII fields must be deleted or fully anonymized.
+This is required by the Storage Limitation Principle (Article 5) that, as previously said, prohibits keeping personal information longer than necessary for its original purpose.

 ## Repository Structure
 ```